RayminQAQ/Japanese-Learning-Tools/README.md

-# Japanese-Learning-Tools
+# Japanese Hiragana Practice

+A web-based tool for practicing Japanese Hiragana characters.
 Made in HTML,CSS,JS.
 For the purpose of learning Japanese.

-# Japanese Hiragana Practice

-A web-based tool for practicing Japanese Hiragana characters.
 This tool randomly generates Hiragana characters and prompts you to provide the corresponding Romanized pronunciation.

 ## Features